KyleSeaford/PythonHelpfulBits/Django How To/readme.md

 Access the application by going to: `http://127.0.0.1:8000/` You should see the Django welcome page.

 ## Step 4: Create a Django App
 In Django, a project can contain multiple apps.
-Here's how to create an app:
+Here's how to create an app called myapp.

+`python manage.py startapp myapp`

 Register the app by opening settings.py in your project directory (myproject/myproject/settings.py) and adding myapp to the INSTALLED_APPS list:
 ```python
 INSTALLED_APPS = [